 Enterprise Resource Planning (ERP) was previously not an option for Small Businesses because of the cost of On-Premise ERP.
 On-Premise ERP requires a sizeable investment because of the expensive I.T. infrastructure that needed to be in place before the implementation and the recurring cost in maintaining the system.
-Cloud-Based ERP systems like NetSuite is perfect for Small Businesses because it doesn’t require a large initial investment compared to On-Premise Systems.
+Cloud-Based ERP systems like NetSuite is perfect for Small Businesses because it doesn’t require a large initial investment compared to On-Premise Systems and some NetSuite Competitors.

 Small businesses are always sensitive to their bottom lines and are greatly conservative in terms of the Return of Investment (ROI) and risk.
 NetSuite Implementations present a substantial risk to small businesses because of the initial cost involved, the time needed, and the potential disruption to day-to-day operations of the business.

 The surge in development for Software as a Service (SaaS) cloud-based platforms has revolutionized the Enterprise Resource Planning (ERP) industry.
 For years, companies have no other option but to opt for on-premise implementations.
 On-premise ERP systems are exponentially expensive compared to cloud-based systems because of hardware costs, maintenance, and the hardware upgrades needed every 5 years or so.

 Now, a number of cloud-based Enterprise Resource Planning (ERP) software is available in the market specifically for small and medium businesses.
 The most popular of this ERP software is NetSuite with more than 40,000 businesses organization using it.
 NetSuite Competitors like Quickbooks, SAP, and more also target small businesses with their affordable rates and targeted functionalities specific to business industries and sectors.

 Here is an overview of the main NetSuite Competitors in the Small and Medium Business Market.

 1. Intuit QuickBooks